I am a psychoanalyst and psychologist with over 30 years of clinical experience in a variety of settings.

 I received my psychoanalytic training at the San Francisco Psychoanalytic Institute (now known as the San Francisco

 Center for Psychoanalysis) and graduated in 2002.
-I am a member and faculty at the San Francisco Center for Psychoanalysis
+I am a faculty member and Training & Supervising Analyst at the San Francisco Center for Psychoanalysis.

-and currently co-chair the committee for Psychoanalytic Education Outreach.
-I also chair the Supervision Committee for the SF Psychoanalytic Psychotherapy Training Program and Moderate the SF Psychotherapy Forum.
+I chair the Supervision Committee for the SF Psychoanalytic Psychotherapy Training Program and am the Moderater for the SF Psychotherapy Forum.

 In addition to my private practice of psychoanalysis, psychotherapy and consultation, I teach at various training